 If we were different people in a different Universe, we would probably let Story and Bette have babies.
 C’mon, can you blame us?

 Winston (aka Wishbone) is a 13-year-old Jack Russell Terrier.
 He was delivered to us late one cold and snowy night all the way from California.

 Winston has been completely blind most of his life from having distemper as a baby.
 He had never lived inside before, so it was a bit of an adjustment…but he learned the stairs, where his bed is and how to find me.

 Winston is a sweet guy, but he’s that kid that everyone picks on.
 Even the super sweet dogs that like everyone don’t like Winston.
 Maybe he has cheese touch.
 We aren’t sure.
-But you know what?
-Lolita does like him.
-Which is weird because she hates everyone.
-Sort of like the chubby boy and the Goth girl who befriend each other in high school.
-Strange bedfellows.

 Since coming here, Winston has put on a ton of weight.
 Must be a Jack Russell thing.
 I’ve never had a JRT that didn’t resemble a beach ball.

 Winston has creepy milky white eyes that can be somewhat off-putting to some people.
 His eyes will probably need to be removed at some point, which can also be somewhat off-putting to some people.
 None of this bothers us…we think he is beautiful inside and out.